Explore

 Alfred Nicholas Memorial Gardens

-Make your way down to the picturesque lake for a picnic by the quaint boathouse, take a seat in the gazebo and admire the intriguing sculpture by Mark Stoner, or simply enjoy walking your dog (on lead) through the changing landscape of blooms and foliage.
+Make your way down to the picturesque lake, where a charming boathouse offers the perfect picnic spot.
+Pause in the gazebo to admire the captivating sculpture by Mark Stoner or simply enjoy a leisurely stroll with your dog (on lead) through the arboretum’s ever-changing tapestry of blooms and foliage.

 Opening hours